AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/conclusion.md

 * **Build a segment in Platform**.
 If you enabled your [schema and dataset for Real-time Customer Profile](platform.md), you can build segments based on your mobile app events, combine them with data from other sources and then send these segments to destinations in Real-time Customer Data Platform.
 Learn more about the segment builder in this [video tutorial](https://experienceleague.adobe.com/docs/platform-learn/tutorials/segments/create-segments.html).
 * **Implement Platform Web SDK**.
 Now that you've mastered one SDK, learn another!
 The Adobe Experience Platform Web SDK is the JavaScript SDK used to power Experience Cloud and third-party services on websites.
 There is a similar [hands-on tutorial for Web SDK](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html).
 Complete both and see profiles merge across devices!
 * **Learn more about Experience Platform**.
 Learn more about how to ingest data from other sources and combine that with your Mobile SDK data, in [Getting Started with Adobe Experience Platform for Data Architects and Data Engineers](https://experienceleague.adobe.com/docs/platform-learn/getting-started-for-data-architects-and-data-engineers/overview.html)

+>[!NOTE]
+>
+>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
+If you have questions, want to share general feedback, or have suggestions on future content, please share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796)